 OBSERVING WITH NASA AT WESTERN SPIRIT

-Out of more than 100 institutions that applied, Western Spirit (a Smithsonian Affiliate) is proud to be one of only 10 selected to host an interactive “Observing With NASA” (OWN) kiosk through the end of August.
+Out of more than 100 institutions that applied, Western Spirit (a Smithsonian Affiliate) is proud to be one of the first 10 to host an interactive “Observing With NASA” (OWN) kiosk through the end of August.
 Visitors to this touch screen kiosk will choose from a range of activities and be introduced to the tools, data, and skills that NASA scientists use to create the images of deep space objects that we know and love.
 Images can be emailed directly to their devices for further study, artworks and keepsakes, and to appreciate the wonder and beauty of the universe.
 The launch of the James Webb telescope has created a new enthusiasm for images of the universe.
 Earth Day reminds us to cherish the small, fragile “blue marble” we inhabit.

 The Great Moment, c.
 1969, Oil on Masonite; Collection of the Orlando Museum of Art, Gift of Dr. and Mrs. John J. McMullen.
 Copyright The Calle Family.